 Food & Drink in Buttermere

 Buttermere is a small and charming village with very few amenities around.
-There are, however, two cafes where you can get food and refreshments and one pub that also serves food.
+There are, however, two cafes where you can get refreshments and one pub that also serves food.

 Buttermere Lake Circular Walking Route

-Our favourite Buttermere Lake walking route begins at Sykes Farm Tea Room in Buttermere village.
+Our favourite Buttermere Lake walk begins at Sykes Farm Tea Room in Buttermere village.
 This is strategic since the tea room is the perfect place to stop for refreshments after your walk!

 Alternatively, you can start at the opposite end of the lake near Gatesgarth Farm.
 It doesn’t really matter as it’s a circular route, but either way, I recommend stopping off at Sykes Farm.

 From the tea room, it’s around a 10-minute walk to get to the shoreline.
-I recommend walking clockwise around the lake for what I believe to be the best views, but again it doesn’t matter.
+I recommend walking clockwise around the lake for what I believe to be the best views, but again it doesn’t matter too much.

 The trail hugs the lake for almost the entire walk, weaving in and out of the woodland and providing dramatic views of the adjacent fells.